beetbox/beets/docs/plugins/convert.rst

   automatically during the ``import`` command.
 With this option enabled, the importer will transcode all non-MP3 files over the maximum bitrate before adding them to your library.
+* ``quiet`` mode prevents the plugin from announcing every file it processes.
+  Default: false.
 * ``paths`` lets you specify the directory structure and naming scheme for the converted files.
 Use the same format as the top-level ``paths`` section (see :ref:`path-format-config`).
 By default, the plugin reuses your top-level